Quantumapple/Signalwindow/README.md

 Make2Dplots a
 a.Loop(1)
 ```
 You need to change the number in a.Loop(1) from 1 to 6 and repeatedly run the code.
+I recommend you do `mkdir -p plots` and move all png files into plots directory.
+And follow the step 9-1 in master branch README.